subfuzion/njx/README.md

     njx [options] template

-Examples:

-    # pipe input data to the njx command, specifying the template as a string, and append the result to a file
-    $ '{ "name": "World" }' | njx "Hello {{ name }}" >> hello.txt

-or

-    # provide template, data, and output options to the njx command
-    njx -t "Hello {{ name }}" -d '{ "name': "World" }' -o hello.txt

-or

-    # provide data and template options using URLs, and write to the specified output file
-    njx -d https://gist.githubusercontent.com/subfuzion/c77cd766397844f1fb28/raw/7f9cb47fea08e957dcb775f92bf46/data.json -t https://gist.githubusercontent.com/subfuzion/006e0d2550881956c1c9/raw/d7732488b5a9bb63830f258c9571d3f849ba494b/hello.nunjucks -o hello.txt

-or

-    # provide a "render config" option as a url to the njx command, and append the result to a file;
-    # the render config provides the data and the template (in this example, they are also URLs, which njx will follow)
-    njx -c https://gist.githubusercontent.com/subfuzion/d0fa251f8b4ab71928e2/raw/fd33beb96524c94b395c63935c701e98f2e72b52/sample-config.yaml -o hello.txt

 ### template

 The value for template can be a nunjucks template string, a file path, or url.
 To specify a file path in the current directory, use the form `./template`.